legend-exp/remage/docs/manual/output.md

 similarly for the _Scintillator_ output scheme:
 <project:../rmg-commands.md#rmgoutputscintillatorclusterpreclusteroutputs>.

-This clustering works by by first organise the hits by track id (the index of the `G4Track` within the event).
+This clustering works by first organizing the hits by track id (the index of the `G4Track` within the event).
 Some processes in Geant4 produce a large number of secondary tracks due to atomic de-excitation, these tracks typically have a very low energy and range (however they are still produced since production cuts are not applied for most gamma interactions).
 Thus they are not expected to impact observables of interest.
 In many cases, after pre-clustering of high energy electrons, these tracks could form the majority of the output.

 We implemented the possibility to merge these tracks prior to pre-clustering which can be enabled with